emsif84/churn_prediction/README.md

 ![Distribution Contract Types and Churn](/assets/img/Distribution_Contract_Types_and_Churn.png)

 Looking at the churn rate per contract type, customers with a month-to-month contract have a very high churn rate of 43%, whereas customers with a one year contract only have a rate of 10%.
-Customers with a two year contract have the lowest churn rate of 3%.<br><br>
+Customers with a two year contract have the lowest churn rate of 3%.

 When looking closer to the churn rate among tenure, a high proportion of customers churn already within few months.
 Considerable 47% of customers already churn in the first 8 months.

 ![Total Distribution of Churn among tenure](/assets/img/Total_Distribution_of_Churn_among_tenure.png)

 This very high proportion apply soley to customers with a month-to-month contract due to their not existing minimal contract duration.
 Furthermore because of the high volume of month-to-month contracts at the same time.
 Therefore the question comes up, why such a high proportion of customers churns within the first months.
-To answer this question, the data was divided into lower and upper 8 months.<br><br>
+To answer this question, the data was divided into lower and upper 8 months.

+## 3.2 Relationship Churn with variables
 When looking at the relationship between the variables and churn, customers with no internet service have the lowest churn rate among the variables Online Security, Online Backup, Devide Protection, Tech Support, Streaming Movies and Streaming TV.
 However, customers which have internet service have higher churn rates when not making use of the variables Online Security, Online Backup, Devide Protection and Tech Support.
 The correlation between these variables and churn is statistically significant with a moderat relationship:

 1. Online Security      0.35**